- Search The Registry

 - Youth Programs

 - My Account

 This date marks the birth of Charles Mingus in 1922.
-He was an African American music bassist, composer and band leader.
+He was a Black jazz bassist, composer and band leader.

 Born in Nogales, Arizona, Mingus was brought up in the Watts neighborhood of Los Angeles, where he found work early in his bass-playing career with Louis Armstrong, Lionel Hampton and Red Callender.

 After moving to New York in 1951, he gigged with the jazz giants of the day including Duke Ellington and Charlie Parker, as well as such young musicians such as Miles Davis and Max Roach.
 With the latter, Mingus formed his own record company called Debut in 1952, and later co-founded the Jazz Composers’ Workshop which evolved into Mingus’ musical think tank, the Jazz Workshop.
 The contradictory volatile-erratic, sensitive-ecstatic Mingus was a phenomenal composer and recording artist.